NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

         {$PathToPythonExe} -m pip show GPy

      and confirming that the version appears as 1.13.x.
-For any questions and bug reports, please contact us through `user forum <https://simcenter-messageboard.designsafe-ci.org/smf/index.php>`_.
+For any questions and bug reports, please contact us through the `user forum <https://simcenter-messageboard.designsafe-ci.org/smf/index.php>`_.

 .. only:: quoFEM_app